cristhiaaaaaaaan/gymsync-api/README.md

 - This API uses in-memory storage.
 All data will be reset when the server restarts.
 - CORS is enabled for all origins.
-- All dates use the format `dd/MM/yyyy`.
+- All IDs are strings.
-- IDs for Users, Recipes, and Inscriptions are strings.
-IDs for Meals and Classes are numbers.
+- Dates are stored as ISO 8601 format.

 ## License